ClaudioKamoda/Pokemon-Team/README.md

 # Pokemon Team

-Build your Pokémon team and see some details about them.
+Get a random Pokémon team with a click of a button and see some details about them.
 Built using HTML, Sass, JS and _Poké API_.

 ## User Stories

--   [ ] The user can choose to get a random team by pressing a button.
+-   [x] The user can choose to get a random team by pressing a button.

 #### August 11, 2021